Day One — June 20, 2018 Afternoon

 • A vision for how vertical farming will deliver a robust, affordable and local food supply chain within the mega cities of tomorrow.

-Nate Storey, Chief Scientific Officer, PLENTY, USA
+Nate Storey, Co-Founder and Chief Science Officer, PLENTY, USA

 Day Two — June 21, 2018 Morning

-• Which type of operations and technology stacks are having the most success today?
+• Which types of operations and technology stacks are having the most success today?
 How do technology stacks compare and what pain points are operators looking to solve?
 Who are operators looking to for their integrated solutions?

 • How are operators managing their carbon footprint compared to field-grown agriculture and could these systems even replace certain field-grown operations as productivity and efficiencies improve?
-To what extent are operators looking to disrupt the supply chain as a whole?

 • How are long-established farming majors diversifying their growing techniques?
 What impact will these players have in supporting this emerging industry?
 Where are the opportunities for partnerships to emerge between companies?

-Scott Brady, Founding Partner, INNOVATION ENDEAVOURS, USA
+Scott Brady, Founding Partner, INNOVATION ENDEAVORS, USA

-Tim Heydon, CEO, SHENANDOAH, USA
+Tim Heydon, CEO, SHENANDOAH GROWERS, USA

 Paul Lightfoot, CEO, BRIGHT FARMS, USA